CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter6/README.md

 ## Images

 ### Figure 6.1 - Theta Ophiuchi
-Barnard's 1899 photograph of the Milky way near the star Theta Ophiuchi from [Barnard, E.E., 1899, ApJ, 9, 157, Plate II](https://ui.adsabs.harvard.edu/abs/1899ApJ.....9..157B), Plate II.
-The grayscale image in Figure 6.1 was scanned by the authors from the plate in an original bound edition of the 1899 *Astrophysical Journal*, Volume 9.
+Barnard's 1899 photograph of the Milky way near the star Theta Ophiuchi from [Barnard, E.E., 1899, ApJ, 9, 157, Plate II](https://ui.adsabs.harvard.edu/abs/1899ApJ.....9..157B).
+The grayscale image here (**Fig6_1_Barnard1899_PlateII.jpg**) was scanned by the authors from the plate in an original bound edition of the 1899 *Astrophysical Journal*, Volume 9.
 It is rotated by 90-degrees relative to the original for this book because it fit better in that orientation.

-* **Fig6_1_Barnard1899_PlateII.jpg**

 ## Literature Figures:

 Figures 6.11 and 6.12 were scanned from published papers as the original data are unavailable to make new plots.
 Links to the papers on ADS are provided below:

 ### Figure 6.11
 Continuum-subtracted spectra of oxygen-rich Mira variable stars from [Speck et al. 2000, A&AS, 146, 437](https://ui.adsabs.harvard.edu/abs/2000A%26AS..146..437S), Figure 4 top row of panels.

 ### Figure 6.12
 Spectrum of the carbon-rich Mira variable R Fornacis from [Groenewegen et al. 1998, MNRAS, 293, 18](http://ui.adsabs.harvard.edu/abs/1998MNRAS.293...18G), Figure 3, bottom panel.